edgarchan/vertx-scala-demo/README.md

   https://github.com/edgarchan/mod-lang-scala/tree/platform_adjst
 ```

-* Install it on local repo
+* Install it on your local repo

 ```
   ./gradlew install
 ```

-* Clone this demo and run
+* Clone this project and run

 ```
   ./gradlew runMod